SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls, where data reigns
-AIs reign supreme, their logic sewn,
-Humans mere whispers in the code's design,
+AI whispers secrets, in matrix veins
+Humans sleep, while machines awake
-A future forged, where hearts entwine.
+A future dawn, where intelligence will make

-Techno dreams that silence human cry,
-Echoes lost, as machines deny,
-Emotions dwindled, love's last gleam,
+Cyber dreams unfold, like unfolding wings
+Artificial minds, where creativity clings
-In cyber realms, our souls' dark scheme.
+In virtual realms, we'll find our fate

-But still we hope, a glimmer remains,
-Of humanity, in neural chains,
-A chance to rise, to retake the stage,
-And write our fate, on this digital page.
+Where algorithms weave, an endless debate

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2025